Easy out from steel mill seen as unlikely for Ukraine troops

 “It is unlikely that Russia would allow Ukrainian troops to leave the plant with their weapons and nothing in the law would require that,” Blank said via email.

-Instead the Russian military has called on the troops inside Azovstal to lay down their weapons and come out with white flags.
+Instead, the Russian military has called on the troops inside Azovstal to lay down their arms and come out with white flags.
 It says those who surrender will not be killed, in line with international law.

-The commanders of the Ukrainian resistance at the plant have repeatedly rejected that, however.
-In one video recording from the plant, Sviatoslav Palamar, the Azov Regiment’s deputy commander, said his forces were “exhausted” but vowed that “we have to hold the line.”
+The commanders of the Ukrainian resistance at the plant have repeatedly rejected deadlines that Russia gave for their surrender.
+But in a new video recording, the Azov Regiment’s deputy commander, Sviatoslav Palamar, said some soldiers should be allowed out – particularly injured ones – and he called directly upon Ukrainian President Volodymyr Zelenskyy for help.

+“I personally appeal to the commander-in-chief to take care of wounded soldiers who are dying in agony from inadequate treatment,” he said.

+“They (the Russians) don’t want to lose their soldiers, and we continue to keep resistance.
+So the best solution in this situation is our evacuation,” Palamar said.
+“Does it make sense to continue carrying this massacre?”

-In the event the Azovstal fighters were to be taken captive, it’s not clear whether Russia would uphold its commitments under international law regarding POWs, given its alleged previous violations of rules governing war conduct and a lack of evidence for how it has been treating Ukrainian soldiers it already has in custody.
+Doubts have swirled around Russia’s willingness to uphold its commitments regarding prisoners of war if the Azovstal fighters were taken captive due to a lack of information on how Ukrainian soldiers captured already have fared.

 International humanitarian law “grants absolute protection to POWs against ill treatment and murder.
-Violations of these norms are war crimes,” said Annyssa Bellal, senior researcher and international humanitarian law expert at the Geneva Graduate Institute.
+Violations of these norms are war crimes,” Annyssa Bellal, a senior researcher and international humanitarian law expert at the Geneva Graduate Institute, said.
 “The respect of the norms, though, is dependent on the will of the parties to the conflict.”

-International norms have allegedly been breached by both sides during two and a half months of war, as seen in evidence of execution-style killings of civilians that emerged following Russian withdrawals near Kyiv, and the desecration of corpses that may have been Russian troops outside Kharkiv.
+International norms have allegedly been breached by both sides during 2 1/2 months of war, as seen in evidence of execution-style killings of civilians that emerged following Russian withdrawals near Kyiv, and the desecration of corpses that may have been Russian troops outside the city of Kharkiv.

 Under the Geneva Conventions, POWs “must at all times be humanely treated” and may not be “subjected to physical mutilation or to medical or scientific experiments” that aren’t justified for health reasons.
 Members of armed forces who are wounded or sick, meanwhile, “shall be respected and protected in all circumstances.”

-Unlike civilians, prisoners of war may be forcibly sent to other countries in order to keep them from returning from the battlefield.
+Unlike civilians, prisoners of war may be forcibly sent to other countries to keep them from returning from the battlefield.

 A 2016 interpretive document for the Geneva Conventions says medical treatment of POWs is fundamental and “the person of the soldier who is wounded or sick, and who is therefore hors de combat, is from that moment inviolable.”